How To Start an Indoor Herb Garden

 Fertilizing is another important part of plant care, and herbs are no exception.
 Otherwise, their soil will eventually run out of nutrients, and this will hamper your plant’s growth.

 Generally, you’ll want to fertilize about 1-2 times per month when the plant is actively growing in the spring/summer.
-Use a water soluble fertilizer, and always follow the instructions for diluting it.
+Use a water-soluble fertilizer, and always follow the instructions for diluting it.
+Outside of these prime growing months, you can usually discontinue fertilizing until the next year.
+During the winter, for example, the plant is likely to grow more slowly and therefore won’t need extra nutrients to survive.

 Pruning and Harvesting

-Herbs are meant to people eaten, so most people won’t have a problem naturally cutting back, pruning and harvesting their plant.
+Herbs are meant to people eaten, so most people won’t have a problem naturally cutting back, pruning, and harvesting their plants.
 Keep in mind not to cut back more than a third or so of the plant at once, otherwise, it may impact the growth.
 Outside of that, most herbs are resilient and will bounce back from frequent harvesting.

 Encouraging Winter Growth

-One thing to keep in mind for year-round growers is periods of winter dormancy.
+One thing to remember for year-round growers is periods of winter dormancy.
 Most plants, even when grown indoors, go through periods of dormancy in the winter.
 During this time their growth will slow, and the amount of care they need will go down.
 This can reduce the amount of harvestable herbs your plants will produce.

 You’ll also want to avoid any overly cold and drafty areas.
 These can cause damage to your plant and stunt its growth.
 Lastly, as mentioned above, watch out for humidity issues which are more likely to occur in the winter.